AlexChvl/MLAB2_summary/README.md

 w2d2: GPT day.
 Part 1: We download the imdb sentiment dataset in order to do next word prediction and sentiment prediction on the reviews.
 We inspect the dataset.
 In particular, we find that reviews tend to be either very positive or very negative.
 We also find that the distribution of number of words per review does not vary between positive and negative reviews.

 Part 2: We train a classifier based on BERT to predict the star rating on the IMDB review dataset.
 When running on cpus, we only train the model on 800 reviews (otherwise the task is unreasonably long).

+Part 3: We set up a training procedure for BERT.

-On a small sample of obtain a Mean Absolute Error of 1.03.
+Part 4: We train a small BERT model on a small amount of data.